krgross/bma590-course-notes/docs/04-SmoothRegression.md

 In regression splines, the analyst chooses the degree of the spline (typically 3, for a cubic spline) and the number and location of the knots.
 In a smoothing spline, also known as a penalized regression spline, one begins with a large number of knots and then optimizes with respect to an objective function that is the sum of the residual sum of squares plus a penalty term for the roughness of the fit.
 The strength of the penalty is set by a tuning parameter that is typically determined by cross-validation.

 Most ecologists these days would use the `gam` function in the `mgcv` library.
 The code below illustrates.
+The `mgcv::gam` program is a complicated piece of machinery; see @wood2017generalized for the necessary background theory.
 The `bs` argument specifies the type of basis function; the smooth shown below is based on a cubic regression (`cr`) basis.

 ``` r
 library(mgcv)